Books and Writings

 – Brahmananda Saraswati

-Like Carl Jung, the Vedic tradition of India and religion and cultures all over the world and throughout history, there is synchronicity; all of life is mysteriously interconnected and it shows in signs, omens, people and events which are full of meaning.
+Like Carl Jung, the Vedic tradition of India and religions and cultures all over the world and throughout history, there is synchronicity; all of life is mysteriously interconnected and it shows in signs, omens, people, and events which are full of meaning.
 To write a book is but a beginning.
 It is a place where seeds planted by experience are nourished with understanding.
 Perhaps a great tree may someday grow from one of them and offer readers some shade of understanding from the blinding sun of their own experience, and there are fruits for pleasure and seeds for the future.
 In all of this I express a fundamental desire: may these stories bring more light into the world; may all beings be happy.

 Now, let me tell you more of my recent story.

 I am standing on a path on the holy mountain Arunachala, in Tiruvannamalai, Tamil Nadu, South India.
 This path goes up to a cave called Skandashram, which was home for a while to Ramana Maharshi, one of the greatest Sages of modern India.
 During the first half of the last century he spent nearly all his life on or about this mountain and the Maharshi was considered to be the greatest exponent of Advaita Vedanta in modern times.

 Nearly every morning, I wake early and around 4:30am and walk from my house to the back gate of Ramana Ashram, past the houses and huts of very poor people, which line a small alley along the back of the ashram, threaded by a narrow path.
 Cows are tied outside their houses.
 Small girls fetch water from a central tank, and at nearly every house some woman is bent over at the waist, drawing a beautiful kolam, a colored chalk mandala on the ground, invoking the blessings of the Gods.